Askin242/UberEats-Device-Data/ReadMe.md

 But from this code the value is hashed using sha1, so let's just hash random value.

-When the builder is finishe, let's run it, and boom it work :)
+The builder is finished, let's run it, and boom it work :)
 ![builder result](images/Code_qSVCSELlEC.png)

 That's it, we finished reversing the `deviceData` field from UberEats API, I hope it helped you.